algorand-coding-challenges/challenge-1/README.md

 git clone [FORKED_REPO_URL]
 ```
 3. Open the cloned repository with the code editor of your choosing.
-4. go into the `challenge` directory and run
+4. go into the `challenge` directory and run the following in your terminal:
 ```bash
 algokit bootstrap all
 ```